-The ICF/ID Restructuring Initiative provides two fundamental changes: (1) New admission restrictions and corresponding changes in periodic review processes, and (2) Realignment of existing funding mechanisms and responsibilities, so that funding that currently supports a person in an ICF/ID can follow that person into the community.
-This "money follows the person" principle applies to individuals who have a developmental disability level of care and who resided in an Intermediate Care Facility for the Mentally Retarded (ICF/ID) or nursing home in December of 2004.
+The Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) Restructuring Initiative provides two fundamental changes: (1) New admission restrictions and corresponding changes in periodic review processes, and (2) Realignment of existing funding mechanisms and responsibilities, so that funding that currently supports a person in an ICF/IID can follow that person into the community.
+This "money follows the person" principle applies to individuals who have a developmental disability level of care and who resided in an Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) or nursing home in December of 2004.

 - Prior law required that protective placements (Chapter 50) be in the least restrictive settings.

-- Starting on January 1, 2005, ICFs/ID must notify the county of residence of application for admission within 5 days.
+- Starting on January 1, 2005, ICF/IIDs must notify the county of residence of application for admission within 5 days.

 - Counties have 120 days to develop community placement plans (or within 90 days after extension of a 30-day temporary placement).